Carmarthen Bay Power Station: Operations

 In 1972 the rating of the turbo-alternators was: four 63 MW turbo-alternators and two 55.5 MW sets giving a gross capacity of 363 MW.
 The 55.5 MW sets had been decommissioned by 1980 and the 63 MW sets de-rated to 60 MW giving an output of 292.5 MW.

 The output, average load and thermal efficiency of the station was as follows:

 Station output GWhThe power station was locally referred to as “Car Bay” or “The Bay” but sometimes the full title Carmarthen Bay.

-Carmarthan Bay power station ceased generating electricity in 1984, and was demolished in 1991-2.
+Carmarthan Bay power station ceased generating electricity in 1984, and was demolished in 1991–2.

 Aftermath

 In 1982 the Carmarthen Bay station area became a CEGB test site for wind turbines.

 The pulverised fuel ash from the Carmarthen Bay power station was sent to settling lagoons to the west of the power station.
-Following the closure of the station the area now known as Ashpits Pond became an important area for breeding wetland birds and the reeds around the pond provide shelter for breeding and feeding birds.
+Following the closure of the station that area, now known as Ashpits Pond, became an important habitat and breeding site wetland birds.

 The accumulated ash from the station was used for landscaping of the area.

 The power station site, and the people who worked there, are commemorated on a memorial plaque.